CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 Half Ton gives the crackpot fifty, as he says what good is a bankroll where he is going.
 Snooty explains.
 Iron Jaw O’Shaughnessy gets up and walks out like he has poured three quarts of Six Roses into his big fat stomach.
 Half Ton is mumbling like a hermit.
 The D.A. says he thinks he will lock up early and go on home as he feels a stroke coming on.

 “Let’s go to the Greek’s,” I sigh.
-“Then we will call at the *Evening Star*."
+“Then we will call at the *Evening Star*.”

 <p id="theend">~ The End ~
 <h6 class="btt"><a href="#top">Back to Top</a></h6>